 Fairfax Juvenile Crimes Lawyer

-The juvenile system categorizes criminal offenses as either misdemeanors or felonies, just like in cases with adult defendants.
+The juvenile system categorizes criminal offenses by any individual under the age of 18 as either misdemeanors or felonies, just like in cases with adult defendants.
 The specific criminal penalties a child may be facing depend on the criminal charges, any past criminal history, and other factors.
-In addition to the criminal sentence, certain convictions will result in a permanent criminal record, which could affect future educational and career goals.
+In addition, to the criminal sentence, certain convictions will result in a permanent criminal record which could affect future educational and career goals.